 Many website builders don’t have a one-time cost, just a monthly fee (sometimes paid annually).

-If you are self hosting, you may choose to buy a premium WordPress them, and they generally cost between $50 to $300.
+If you are self-hosting, you may choose to buy a premium WordPress theme, and they generally cost between $50 to $300.
 You can also find free themes, but you’ll find that you get better designs, better options, and better support with a premium theme.

 Recurring Fees ($0 – $299/month)